 Innovations like these are underway across the industry.
-And it’s the opportunity to showcase, experience and discuss them at first hand that make EBAday 2019 such an exciting event.
-Every year, EBAday provides an unrivaled European platform to get together and immerse ourselves in today’s most energizing developments.
+And it’s the opportunity to showcase, experience and discuss them first hand that make EBAday and Sibos 2019 such exciting events.
+Every year, these events provide an unrivaled global platform to get together and immerse ourselves in today’s most energizing developments.
 This year promises to be better than ever.
 We can’t wait!

-This is the second article in our EBAday 2019 market insights series.
+This is the second article in our payment series.
 The first article, Banking in a world of platforms, is also available online.